brendex

 Student Loans

 In similar Big Short-esque fashion, the US and other countries are facing a terrifying student loan crisis.
 Staggering numbers of the debt owed, of the people who aren't / can't pay them back, stories of people paying the minimum payment on a $20,000 loan for a decade and ending up at... $19,500 owing.
 It's scary.
-I paid mine off as soon as possible because of the investing return rate thing - super aggressive saving until I became debt free.
+I paid mine off as soon as possible because of the thing - super aggressive saving until I became debt free.